CodingTrain/thecodingtrain.com/CONTRIBUTING.md

 # The Coding Train Website Contributing Guide

 Thank you for considering contributing to thecodingtrain.com!
 We appreciate your efforts to maintain the website.
 This guide will give you an overview of the contribution workflow.
-Mistakes are always welcome, we're all learning so please feel free to seek help in case of any confusion, we are here to help.
+Mistakes are always welcome, we're all learning, so please feel free to seek help in case of any confusion, we are here to help.

-First of all, please read our [Code of Conduct](https://github.com/CodingTrain/Code-of-Conduct) to learn about what is and is not acceptable to keep our community respectable, friendly and approachable.
+First, please read our [Code of Conduct](https://github.com/CodingTrain/Code-of-Conduct) to learn about what is and is not acceptable to keep our community respectable, friendly and approachable.

 ## Guide For Newer Contributors